Gunman opens fire at random on Philadelphia streets, killing 4 before he is arrested, police say

 He had a bulletproof vest, an “AR-type rifle,” multiple magazines, a handgun and a police scanner, she said.

-The dead men ranged in age from 20 to 59.
+Three of the dead ranged in age from 20 to 59, while the fourth, who had not yet been identified, was estimated to be between 16 and 21.
+All were male.
 The two hospitalized victims are boys, ages 2 and 13.
-They are in stable condition, Outlaw said.
-There didn't appear to be a connection between the shooter and the victims.
+They were in stable condition, Outlaw said.

 The shooting occurred a day after gunfire erupted at a holiday weekend block party in Baltimore, about 100 miles (160 kilometers) to the southwest, killing two people and wounding 28 others.
 The wounded in that shooting ranged in age from 13 to 32, with more than half of them minors, according to officials.